-Please note that if you hold your shares through a broker, your broker cannot vote your shares on Proposal 1, the election of directors, Proposal 3, the approval of our Third Amended and Restated Certificate, or Proposal 4, the advisory vote to approve the compensation of our named executive officers, unless you have given your broker specific instructions as to how to vote.
+Please note that if you hold your shares through a broker, your broker cannot vote your shares on Proposal 1, the election of directors, Proposal 3, the approval of our Fourth Amended and Restated Certificate, or Proposal 4, the advisory vote to approve the compensation of our named executive officers, unless you have given your broker specific instructions as to how to vote.
 In order for your vote to be counted, please make sure that you submit your vote to your broker.

 If you vote by proxy, the individuals named on the proxy card (your "proxies") will vote your shares in the manner you indicate.
-You may specify whether your shares should be voted "FOR," "AGAINST" or "ABSTAIN" for each proposal.
+You may specify whether your shares should be withheld from or voted "FOR" the election of each director nominee and vote "FOR," "AGAINST" or "ABSTAIN" for each other proposal.
 If you sign and return the proxy card without indicating your instructions, your shares will be voted as follows:

-- "FOR" the election of each nominee for director set forth in Proposal One; - "FOR" Proposal Two, relating to the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending August 26, 2023; - "FOR" Proposal Three, relating to the approval of our Third Amended and Restated Certificate of Incorporation in the form attached to this proxy statement as Annex I; - "FOR" Proposal Four, relating to the approval, on an advisory basis, of the compensation of our named executive officers; and - For or against any other matter properly presented before the Annual Meeting, in the discretion of the proxies.
+- "FOR" the election of each nominee for director set forth in Proposal One; - "FOR" Proposal Two, relating to the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending August 31, 2024; - "FOR" Proposal Three, relating to the approval of our Fourth Amended and Restated Certificate of Incorporation in the form attached to this proxy statement as Annex II; - "FOR" Proposal Four, relating to the approval, on an advisory basis, of the compensation of our named executive officers; and - For or against any other matter properly presented before the Annual Meeting, in the discretion of the proxies.

 Each share of our common stock is entitled to one vote.
-As of the Record Date, there were 101,856,457 shares of our common stock outstanding.
+As of the Record Date, there were 99,810,133 shares of our common stock outstanding.
 Votes may not be cumulated in the election of directors.